nss-day-cohort-33/bangazon-public-api-kingdom-of-glyweth/README.md

 ### Installing

 1. Clone down this repository and cd into it.
-2. Once inside this repository, cd into bangazon_api and open your code editor
+2. Once inside this repository, cd into `bangazon_api` and open your VSCode here with `code .`
-3. Create your virtual environment
+1. Create your virtual environment
 ```
 python -m venv bangazonenv
 ```